 What Is Natural Gas?

 Natural is a fossil fuel that’s taken out of the ground.
-This natural is mainly composed of methane, and it could contain smaller quantities of carbon dioxide, nitrogen, helium, along many others.
+This natural is mainly composed of methane and could contain smaller quantities of carbon dioxide, nitrogen, helium, and many others.

 How To Compare Propane And Natural Prices

-What Is The Difference Between A Gas Or Propane Stove?
+What Is The Difference: A Gas vs Propane Stove?

 Propane Properties